kdart/pycopia3/README.md

 Python  applications.
 There is support for network management, "Web" frontends, XML processing, process control, and more.

-This version, pycopia 3, is a redesign using Python 3.4.
+This version, pycopia3, is a redesign of [Pycopia](https://code.google.com/p/pycopia/) using Python 3.4.
+That framework was developed for Python 2.7, and contains a lot of functionality that was later added to standard Python over time (but implemented differently).
+So this port also adopts some of the newer functionality found in Python3.4 and later.

 Some noteworthy sub-packages and modules:

-aid           -- Generally useful enhancements for Python, some being
-		 enhancements to Python standard library modules.

-core, util    -- More generally useful enhancements for Python.
-These provide
-		 base functionality for subsequent Pycopia3 packages.
+core, util    -- Some general purpose modules, such as OS device interfaces,
+                 protocol modules, and more.

 CLI           -- Toolkit for making interactive command tools fast and easy.